 "the summit was marked by a new mood of realism"

-synonyms:pragmatism, practicality, common sense, levelheadedness
+synonyms: | pragmatism, practicality, common sense, levelheadedness

 "optimism tinged with realism"

-• the view that the subject matter of politics is political power, not matters of principle.
+- the view that the subject matter of politics is political power, not matters of principle."political realism is the oldest approach to global politics"

 2.